piotrmurach/tty-prompt/README.md

 ### 2.3 multiline

 Asking for multiline input can be done with `multiline` method.
 The reading of input will terminate when `Ctrl+d` or `Ctrl+z` is pressed.
-Emply lines will not be included in the returned array.
+Empty lines will not be included in the returned array.

 ```ruby
 prompt.multiline("Description?")